Integration Guide#

 Authentication#

 IQM uses bearer token authentication to manage access to quantum computers.
-Currently, there are two alternative ways of providing an authentication token to IQM client:
+Currently, there are three mutually exclusive ways of providing an authentication token to IQM client:

-2. Plaintext token obtained from a server dashboard.
+2. It is also possible to use plaintext token obtained from a server dashboard.
 These tokens may have longer lifespan than access tokens generated by Cortex CLI, and thus IQM client won’t attempt to refresh them.
-The generated token is set as the IQM_TOKEN environment variable, and IQM client reads it from there.
-The recommended usage is to set the environment variable in .bashrc/.zshrc so that it’s set up automatically for each terminal session.
+The generated token can be provided to IQM client in environment variable IQM_TOKEN.
+Alternatively, the token can be provided as argument token to IQMClient constructor.

 Circuit transpilation#

 IQM does not provide an open source circuit transpilation library, so this will have to be supplied by the quantum computing framework or a third party library.
-To obtain the necessary information for circuit transpilation, IQMClient.get_quantum_architecture() returns the names of the qubits, qubit connectivity, and native operations.
+To obtain the necessary information for circuit transpilation, IQMClient.get_dynamic_quantum_architecture() returns the names of the QPU components (qubits and computational resonators), and the native operations available in the given calibration set.
 This information should enable circuit transpilation for IQM quantum architectures.

 Note on qubit mapping#